-3.1 SENSOR INSTALLATION
+3.2 INSTALLATION OF SENSORS

 - A. Coordinate layout and installation of ceiling-mounted devices with other construction that penetrates ceilings or is supported by them, including light fixtures, HVAC equipment, smoke detectors, fire-suppression systems, and partition assemblies. - B. Install and aim sensors in locations to achieve not less than 90 percent coverage of areas indicated.
-Do not exceed coverage limits specified in manufacturer's written instructions.
+Do not exceed coverage limits specified in manufacturer's instructions.

-3.2 WIRING INSTALLATION
+3.3 INSTALLATION OF WIRING

-- A. Wiring Method: Comply with Section 26 05 19 "Low-Voltage Electrical Power Conductors and Cables."
-Minimum conduit size is 3/4 inch. - B. Wiring within Enclosures: Comply with NECA 1.
-Separate power-limited and nonpower-limited conductors according to conductor manufacturer's written instructions. - C. Size conductors according to lighting control device manufacturer's written instructions unless otherwise indicated. - D. Splices, Taps, and Terminations: Make connections only in junction, pull, and outlet boxes; terminal cabinets; and equipment enclosures.
+- A. Wiring Method: Comply with Section 260519 "Low-Voltage Electrical Power Conductors and Cables."
+Minimum conduit size is 1/2 inch. - B. Wiring within Enclosures: Separate power-limited and nonpower-limited conductors in accordance with conductor manufacturer's instructions. - C. Size conductors in accordance with lighting control device manufacturer's instructions unless otherwise indicated. - D. Splices, Taps, and Terminations: Make connections only on numbered terminal strips in junction, pull, device, and outlet boxes; terminal cabinets; and equipment enclosures.